 13. Kapha-reducing herbs.

-Herbs can be a powerful compliment to these other diet and lifestyle changes being implemented.
-Most Kapha herbs will be either bitter, pungent and/or astringent, as these tastes generally reduce Kapha.
-They are typically penetrating, heating and sharp in quality to stimulate the system, enhance the digestion and remove stagnant Kapha toxins.
-The best choices for removing Kapha from the system offered in the Ayurvedic Pharmacopia include Punarnava, Neem, Kutki, Kalmegha, Turmeric, Ginger, Pippali, Black Pepper, Trikatu, Mahasudarshana, Gokshura (for kidneys), Guggulu, Punarnava Guggulu, Kanchanara Guggulu, Shilajit and Chitrak. ***Please note that these herbs are only to be taken when under the guidance of a knowledgable Ayurvedic Practitioner.
-Taking herbs “blindly” can lead to further imbalance if one does not look at the whole picture.
+Herbs can be a powerful complement as you begin to implement these healthy diet and lifestyle changes.
+Most Kapha herbs will be either bitter, pungent, and/or astringent, as these tastes generally reduce Kapha.
+They are typically penetrating, heating, and sharp in quality to stimulate the system, enhance digestion, and remove stagnant Kapha toxins.
+The best choices for removing Kapha from the system offered in the Ayurvedic Pharmacopia include Punarnava, Neem, Kutki, Kalmegha, Turmeric, Ginger, Pippali, Black Pepper, Trikatu, Mahasudarshana, Gokshura (for kidneys), Guggulu, Punarnava Guggulu, Kanchanara Guggulu, Shilajit, and Chitrak.

 Very much nice information on kapha type body